Mens Track & Field NCAA Preliminary Caps In Refined Fashion | ExBulletin

 Calendar of meetings | Live results

-The best performance of the day on the LSU track came from Zachary’s native and a true freshman.
-Sean ‘Squirrel’ Burrell.
+The best performance of the day on the LSU track came from Zachary native and freshman Sean Squirrel Burrell.
 He circled the track once while crossing 10 hurdles en route to his quarter-final with a personal best 48.86.
 That got him to take the lead in the NCAA, ranked 8th in the world this season, is a Hodges Stadium facility record, and he ranks No.3 on the all-time roster at LSU.
-This will be Burrell’s first trip to the NCAA Outdoor Championships.
+This will be Burrells’ first trip to the NCAA Outdoor Championships.

-In the 110 meters hurdles, it was Eric Edwards Jr. (13.50 w) and Damion Thomas (13.60) who came out of the quarterfinal round and made it to the NCAA Championship venue with automatic qualifying spots in the top three of their quarterfinal innings.
+In the 110-meter hurdles, it was Eric Edwards Jr. (13.50w) and Damion Thomas (13.60) who came out of the quarterfinal round and the NCAA Championship venue with automatic qualifying spots in the first three of their quarter-final heats.

-Terrance Laird and Noah williams, both members of The Bowerman Watch List, had a productive day.
+Terrance Laird and Noah Williams, both members of The Bowerman Watch List, had a productive day.
 Laird qualified for the NCAA Championships in the 100m and 200m with windy times of 10.00 and 19.94, respectively.
-Noah williams sailed to a quarterfinal victory in a 45.43 time to advance.
+Noah Williams earned a quarterfinal victory in a 45.43 time to advance.

-LSU also advanced two relays to the NCAA Championship Finals venue, the 4×100-meter relay and the 4×400-meter relay advancing.
-In the 4x100m relay, the quartet of Dylan peebles, Noah williams, Akanni Hislop, and Terrance Laird circled the track in 38.85 seconds to win the race and progress.
+LSU also advanced two relays to the NCAA Championship Finals venue, the 4 × 100-meter relay and the 4 × 400-meter relay advancing.
+In the 4x100m relay, the quartet of Dylan Peebles, Noah Williams, Akanni Hislop and Terrance Laird circled the track in 38.85 seconds to win their heat and progress.

-The quartet of Dorian Camel, Noah williams, Tyler terry and Sean ‘Squirrel’ Burrell went a time of 3: 02.14 in the 4×400-meter relay to earn his berth at the NCAA Championships.
+The quartet of Dorian Camel, Noah Williams, Tyler Terry and Sean Squirrel Burrell clocked a time of 3: 02.14 in the 4 × 400-meter relay to earn their place at the NCAA Championships.

 Other results